dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 {% include image.html name="own-nothing-no-privacy-be-happy.png" %}

-Translated to plain language, the meme of fiat money --- the idea that we can and should create money from thin air --- is simply saying, \"I know better than the market how to allocate money\", which is to say to know better than everyone else what is good and what is bad, what is valuable and what isn\'t, what is necessary and what is superfluous.
+Translated to plain language, the meme of fiat money--- the idea that we can and should create money from thin air--- is simply saying, \"I know better than the market how to allocate money\", which is to say to know better than everyone else what is good and what is bad, what is valuable and what isn\'t, what is necessary and what is superfluous.